No, it is not “please.”

 It is true for people who deep down equate money to ego.

 This tiny subset of the population really and truly keep score via cash.

 They are rare indeed.

 We are constantly on the lookout for someone’s real motivation.

 We don’t understand why someone would volunteer at a charity or take a lower-paying job or recommend a cool new CD or post something on their blog or do work that matters without expecting anything in return, mentor someone for free to be more successful than them.

 Almost all the time, that is wrong.

 Since this is a post about ego, let’s talk about… me.
 I smiled the other day when I read a review of my blog.
-It said (paraphrasing) “Like many authors, Roche blogs to be popular and hopes to sell more books through his blog.”
-Wrong.
-Actually, I write books so that more people will read my blog.
+It said [paraphrasing] “Like many authors, Roche blogs to sell more books.”

 For me, anyway.
 Not for you or for her or for him.